HongyangGao/hConv-gPool-Net/README.md

 ## Results

+Results of text classification experiments in terms of classification error rate on the AG’s News, DBPedia, and Yelp Review Polarity datasets.
+The first two methods are the state-of-the-art models without using any unsupervised data.
+The last four networks are proposed in this work.

 | Models          | AG's News | DBPedia | Yelp Polarity
 |-----------------|-----------|---------|--------------|
 | Word-level CNN  | 8.55\%    | 1.37\%  | 4.60\%